 Natural England (NE) has announced a £5.5million boost for England’s threatened biodiversity.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Sharks, butterflies, toads, wetlands and woodlands are among the species and habitats due to benefit from the funding.

 On 6 October, the government body unveiled its funding for key conservation projects run by organisations such as the National Trust and the Herpetological Conservation Trust.